Feuerlabs/meta-exosense/README.md

 size.
 See the result of the tftp command used to retrieve uImage to see the minimum read size parameter value.

-Note: Please see "Setting Device Identities" for instructions on how to specify exosense server address, device ID, and device keys in the linux boot params.
+Note: Please see [Setting Device Identity] for instructions on how to specify exosense server address, device ID, and device keys in the linux boot params.